Retinpkumar/LinearRegressionAssignment/README.md

 ## Installation

-Inorder to use the app on your local system, make sure to activate the environment and load the dependancies.
+Inorder to use the source code on your local system, make sure to activate the environment and load the dependancies.
 You can do that by typing in the command line:

 ```bash
 pip install -r requirements.txt